sRanay/tp/docs/DeveloperGuide.md

 ### Value proposition

-Personal finance tracker to make it easy for users to track and manage their spending, \
+Personal finance tracker to make it easy for users to track and manage their saving/spending, \
-and generate daily/weekly/monthly reports to break down how they spend (e.g. spending categories, \
-whether they spend above their income, etc).
+and view a summary of their daily/weekly/monthly transactions.

 ## User Stories